kudapara/smallbets/campfire-mods.md

-# Major Campfire Changes
+# Major Campfire Modifications

-We modified Campfire extensive to serve the needs of the Small Bets community.
+We modified Campfire extensively to serve the needs of the [Small Bets](https://smallbets.com) community.
 Below are some of the changes that may be interesting to anyone running a customized Campfire instance.
 Feel free to take any of our changes.

 ## Mentions tab